 NFCC continues to establish service learning objectives in a wide variety of curricular offerings.
 These objectives complement the classroom experience.
-Students completing courses with a service learning component will have a special notation posted to the student transcript.
 Service learning is widely recognized as a positive experience by most institutions of higher education and often provides students with resume and college admission advantages.